-Neddy Merrill has been away for most of the Summer.
+Neddy Merrill has been away for most of the summer.
 He reappears at a friends pool.
 As they talk, someone notices that there are pools spanning the entire valley.
-He decided to jog from pool to pool to swim the whole valley.
-As he stops in each pool his interactions tell his life story. —IMDb
+He decides to jog from pool to pool to swim the whole valley.

 For en film.
 Fantastisk filmatisk skildring av Ned Merrills (spilt av Burt Lancaster) reise, en reise som innebærer pinligheter, ydmykelse og dampende lidenskap.
 Slik jeg ser det, gjør Lancaster en av sine dessidert beste roller - han bærer virkelig filmen på sine skuldre.

 Like my life, unremittingly bleak with occasional bursts of euphoria where I pretend to be a horse and trot around jumping over obstacles in the garden.
 Imagine an A list star doing something like this now?
 The 70's were a golden era of introspection.
 Marvin Hamlisch should be shot for this soundtrack, instead he's sitting by a pool and I'm stuck here writing a review maybe one person will like.
 (Cue music).